The ultimate guide to average salaries in Italy (2023)

 Fashion & Luxury*€28,540-8%

 Italy is well-known for its automotive and high-end fashion industries.
 Unfortunately, the average salaries in these industries are below the national average.
-In these sectors, you’d have to be a hotshot designer or manufacturing wizard to make it to the big bucks.

-If you’re looking to find which particular careers have the highest average salary in 2022, SalaryExplorer reports that you should look into picking one of the following professions:
+If you’re looking to find which particular careers have the highest average salary in 2024, SalaryExplorer reports that you should look into picking one of the following professions:

 Profession/ PositionAverage monthly salary